erdnaxeli/PlayBot/README.md

 # PlayBot

-This is a rewrite of [this project](https://git.iiens.net/morignot2011/playbot.old), a Perl IRC bot.
+This is an IRC bot used to save music links posted.
+It currently supports:

+* Bandcamp
+* SoundCloud
+* YouTube

 ## The bot

 The bot is used to share music.
 You can post a link to a supported website and it will:

 * extract the music content
 * save it in a database
 * save any additional tags given with `#`

 You can then:

 * save a music into your favorites with `!fav`
 * search a music with `!get some query #with #tags` (or get a random music if called without search parameters)
 * get info about a music: when it was shared for the first time, by whom, how many times it was shared again